rido-min/IoTHubMQTTBrokerPreviewSamples/Scenario5-message-routing-enrichments/README.md

-# Scenarios 1 - Route data published on a topic to the built-in-endpoint
+# Scenarios 5 - Route data published on a topic to the built-in-endpoint

 This scenario showcases how to configure route to send filtered messages from a custom topic to the built-in Event Hubs endpoint.
-For more details, see [routing support for broker hubs](https://github.com/Azure/IoTHubMQTTBrokerPreviewSamples#message-routing-for-mqtt-broker-enabled-iot-hubs)

 Consider a use case where one needs to identify location of vehicles.
 The vehicles publish their GPS data on topics with their device ID in the path, for example `vehicles/<VIN>/GPS`.

 | Device | Role| Topic | Topic Template | Topic Space Type|
 | -------- | --------------- |---------- |---------- |---------- |
 | vehicle1 | publisher | vehicles/vehicle1/GPS | vehicles/${principal.deviceid}/GPS/# | PublishOnly|

-1. Setup
+This scenario also showcases routing query and message enrichments which are existing IoT Hub message routing capabilities.
+Also see [routing](https://github.com/Azure/IoTHubMQTTBrokerPreviewSamples#message-routing-for-mqtt-broker-enabled-iot-hubs)

-For this scenario, please ensure you have deployed a IoT Hub with routing using the [ARM template](https://github.com/prashmo/azure-quickstart-templates/tree/master/quickstarts/microsoft.devices/iothub-mqtt-broker-route-messages).
+For this scenario, please ensure you have deployed a IoT Hub with routing using the [ARM template](https://github.com/prashmo/azure-quickstart-templates/tree/master/quickstarts/microsoft.devices/iothub-mqtt-broker-route-enrich-messages).

-Validate routing setup.
+1. Validate setup.

+* Routing query setup.

 ```azurecli
 az rest --method get --url 'https://management.azure.com/subscriptions/{subscriptionId}/resourceGroups/{resourceGroupName}/providers/Microsoft.Devices/IotHubs/{iothubName}?api-version=2021-07-01-preview' --query "properties.routing.routes"
 ```

 Expected:
 ```
 [
   {